fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * What is The Stable Abstractions Principle and how is it related to the SDP?
 * Why Instability and Abstraction metrics should be balanced?
 * What is the Main Sequence where the sum of Instability and Abstraction is 1?
+* Is the DIP the same as DI, or IoC?
 * Can the DIP also be useful for a project written in FP style?